Community Supported Agriculture (CSA) at the UCSC Farm & Garden

 - Besides making me more adventurous in cooking/eating, the fruits and veggies truly tasted like homegrown organic.
 What a privilege!

 Each week staff and students produce the Field Notes newsletter, updating CSA members with information about the Farm, recipe suggestions, and more.
-Explore an archive of Field Notes from the past several seasons.
+Explore an archive of Field Notes from past seasons.

 More About CSA Projects